powsybl/powsybl-metrix/docs/metrix.md

 Note that Metrix will take into account the Pmin and Pmax values of generators (which can be modified through the mapping script).
 In the same way than most parameters, the value can be a fixed integer/float or a time series name.

+Doctrine costs can be defined for postprocessing purpose (up and down redispatching and costs timeseries)

 The syntax to define a managed generator is:

 ```groovy